leograba/lava-tests/README.md

 - [Smoke tests network](https://github.com/leograba/lava-tests/blob/master/apalis_imx6/smoke-tests-network.yaml): the board has no internet access yet.
 Shell scripts work on Apalis iMX6.
 - [Opkg](https://github.com/leograba/lava-tests/blob/master/apalis_imx6/opkg.yaml): the board has no internet access yet.
 Shell scripts work on Apalis iMX6.
 - [Read-ahead](https://github.com/leograba/lava-tests/blob/master/apalis_imx6/read_ahead.yaml): image tested had default read-ahead size.
 Shell scripts work on Apalis iMX6.
 - [Nbench](https://github.com/leograba/lava-tests/blob/master/apalis_imx6/nbench.yaml): image tested does not have nbench.
 Shell script work on Apalis iMX6.
 Benchmark acceptable range has to be reviewed.
+Test download NNET.DAT, this should be checked for failure.
 - [Free RAM](https://github.com/leograba/lava-tests/blob/master/apalis_imx6/free-ram.yaml): not tested using LAVA.
 Shell script works on Colibri iMX7.
 Benchmark acceptable range has to be reviewed.
 - [Tinymembench](https://github.com/leograba/lava-tests/blob/master/apalis_imx6/tinymembench.yaml): not tested using LAVA.
 Shell script works on Colibri iMX7.
 Benchmark acceptable range has to be reviewed.

 #### Unfinished and to be improved

 - [Flash resize](https://github.com/leograba/lava-tests/blob/master/apalis_imx6/flash_resize.yaml): not working.
 Must wait until boot from flash is available.
 Must review for UBI based modules.
+Ideally should monitor the resize process and run when it ends rather than just wait some random number of seconds.
 - [Hdparm](https://github.com/leograba/lava-tests/blob/master/apalis_imx6/hdparm.yaml): image tested does not have hdparm.
 Script works on Apalis iMX6.
 Benchmark acceptable range has to be reviewed.
-Must remove UBI based modules.

 ### Dev scripts